-2026 marks a historic shift for padel: its global expansion becomes its primary growth driver.
+2026 marks a historic turning point for padel: its global expansion becomes its primary growth driver.
 While Europe consolidates its market, the most rapid advancements are now occurring in Asia, the Middle East, and the American continent.
-Driven by massive investments, this conquest of new territories is profoundly reshaping the future and global economy of the sport.
-An analysis of key figures and the dynamics at play.
+Driven by massive investments, this conquest of new territories profoundly reshapes the future and the global economy of the sport.
+Analysis of key numbers and the dynamics at play.

 The Middle East, a New Strategic Hub

-Having become a strategic hub, the region (Saudi Arabia, United Arab Emirates) uses padel as an image vehicle and high-end leisure activity, through monumental investments.
+Having become a strategic hub, the region (Saudi Arabia, United Arab Emirates) uses padel as a vector for image and high-end leisure, through monumental investments.
 The region is investing massively in large-scale projects to make padel a premium leisure activity and a powerful image-building tool.
-Hosting major events like the first FIP World Cup Pairs in Kuwait is a perfect illustration of this.
+The hosting of major events like the first FIP World Cup Pairs in Kuwait is a perfect illustration of this.
 These state and private investments enable exponential growth in infrastructure.

 Asia, Record Growth

-Meanwhile, the Asian market records the strongest relative growth, with an approximately 20% increase in its court inventory in one year.
-Countries like Japan, South Korea, and Thailand are rapidly adopting this sport.
-This expansion, driven by private infrastructure in metropolitan areas, meets the demand of a middle class eager for new social and sporting activities.
+In parallel, the Asian market records the strongest relative growth, with an increase of approximately 20% in its court facilities in one year.
+Countries like Japan, South Korea, or Thailand are rapidly adopting this sport.
+This expansion, driven by private infrastructure in metropolitan areas, responds to the demand from a middle class eager for new social and sporting activities.

 The Americas: Between Tradition and a New “Boom”

-On the American continent, there’s a dual dynamic.
-South America, a historical cradle with Argentina, is consolidating its position as a talent pool.
-Nations like Brazil and Paraguay are emerging powerfully, producing a new generation of competitive players on the international stage.
+On the American continent, the dynamic is dual.
+South America, a historical cradle with Argentina, consolidates its position as a talent pool.
+Nations like Brazil and Paraguay are powerfully emerging, producing a new generation of competitive players on the international stage.

 The real revolution is unfolding in North America.
 The United States and Canada are experiencing a “boom” comparable to what Europe saw five years ago.
 The number of courts is growing rapidly, driven by organic growth and enthusiastic player communities.
 This expansion lays the groundwork for a future mass market for equipment, media, and local competitions.